alpaka-group/llama/README.md

 This results in these challenges LLAMA tries to address:

-* splitting of algorithmic view of data and the actual mapping in the background so that different layouts may be chosen **without touching the algorithm at all**.
+* Splitting of algorithmic view of data and the actual mapping in the background so that different layouts may be chosen **without touching the algorithm at all**.
-* as it is well-known from C and C++ and because of this often the way programmers think of data, LLAMA shall *look* like AoS although the mapping will be different quite surely.
+* As it is well-known from C and C++ and because of this often the way programmers think of data, LLAMA shall *look* like AoS although the mapping will be different quite surely.
-* to be compatible with as most architectures, softwares, compilers and third party libraries as possible, LLAMA is only using valid C++11 syntax.
+* To be compatible with as most architectures, softwares, compilers and third party libraries as possible, LLAMA is only using valid C++11 syntax.
 The whole description of the layout and the mapping is down with C++11 template programming (in contrast e.g. to fancy macro magic which is slow and hard to maintain).
-* LLAMA shall be extensible in the sense of working togehter with new software but also memory needed for new architectures.
+* LLAMA shall be extensible in the sense of working together with new software but also memory layouts needed for new architectures.
-* as it is the most easy way to write architecture independet but performant code, LLAMA should work well with auto vectorization approaches.
+* As it is the most easy way to write architecture independet but performant code, LLAMA should work well with auto vectorization approaches of modern compilers.

 Concept
 -------